 Library cards are valid for 2-year periods, and they’re free!

-There is a $2.00 card replacement fee for lost WPL cards.
+Please let us know if your library card is lost so that we may replace it (and so you can avoid any unauthorized activity on your acccount.)
+There is no replacement fee for lost WPL cards.
 Waukegan Public Library is unable to replace library cards originally issued by other libraries.

 Fines & Fees

 Borrowing anything from the library is free with a few exceptions.
 Overdue fines are applied to DVDs, Blu-Ray discs, and video games that are returned or renewed after the due date.
 There are no overdue fines for books, audiobooks, magazines, and CDs.
 Fees are also applied to damaged items and items that are not returned at all.
 To see a list of overdue and damage fees for all items, click here.

 You can check on due dates, ask about fines, and renew items by using My Card or by calling us.
 We send due date reminders by email and overdue notices by mail or email.
 Keep your contact information up-to-date with My Card to keep receiving these notices.
 Ultimately, it’s your responsibility to return items to the library on time and in good condition.